ay-ay-vasilev/SDL2Game/README.md

 5. Scene manager to "switch" levels

 My plan:
+- Adapt the sword for the goblin actor and the shortsword for the human actor.
+- Add changing weapons.
-- Ranged weapon for player (after weapons refactor).
+- Ranged weapon for player.
 - Add a simple menu screen + UI system.
 - Add simple sounds.
 - Add an inventory system.